ircam-ismm/webaudio-tutorials/introduction/setting-up-environment.md

 ## Node.js

 Second let's install the [Node.js](https://nodejs.org/) environment.
 Node.js is a cross-platform JavaScript runtime environment that is mostly used to develop servers or command-line tools.
-We won't make a extensive use of Node.js in these tutorials, but mostly use it to install and run the simple Web server we will need for developping our Web pages.
+We won't make a extensive use of Node.js in these tutorials, but mostly use it to install and run the simple Web server we will need for developing our Web pages.

 1. Open [https://nodejs.org](https://nodejs.org) in your favorite browser (which shall not be Safari).
 2. Download the LTS (Long Term Support) version (at time of writting it is version 20.9.0).